Starcounter/Docs/guides/SQL/logical-operators/README.md

 SELECT e FROM Employee e WHERE NOT e.FirstName = 'Bob'
 ```

-**Performance note:** The logical operators `NOT` and `OR` usually imply that indexes cannot be used in the execution of the query, and therefore these operators should be used very restrictively.
+**Performance note:** The logical operators `NOT` and `OR` usually imply that indexes cannot be used in the execution of the query, and therefore these operators should be used restrictively.